lastzero/test-tools/README.md

 accesses external resources is using fixtures (or mock objects) and that all fixtures are checked in properly.

 You can use TestTools\Fixture\FileFixture.php to easily make any existing classes work with file based fixtures.
-Have a look at the doctrine fixture connection class (TestTools\Doctrine\FixtureConnection.php) to see an example.
+Have a look at the Doctrine fixture connection class (TestTools\Doctrine\FixtureConnection.php) to see an example.
 The basic concept is described by Martin Fowler:

 http://martinfowler.com/bliki/SelfInitializingFake.html